MuirlandOracle/up-http-tool/README.md

 sudo chmod 555 /usr/local/bin/up
 ```

-Note, this has been tested on Linux... and that is it.
+Note, this has been tested on Kali Linux... and that is it.
+I developed this to make life easier when testing webapps / applications that might callback over HTTP -- you are more than welcome to make use of it yourself, but please don't expect full product support!